FastLM/HSGM/README.md

 ## Abstract

 Semantic parsing of long documents remains challenging due to quadratic growth in pairwise composition and memory requirements.
 We introduce **Hierarchical Segment-Graph Memory (HSGM)**, a novel framework that decomposes an input of length N into M meaningful segments, constructs Local Semantic Graphs on each segment, and extracts compact summary nodes to form a Global Graph Memory.
-HSGM supports incremental updates—only newly arrived segments incur local graph construction and summary-node integration—while Hierarchical Query Processing locates relevant segments via top-K retrieval over summary nodes and then performs fine-grained reasoning within their local graphs.

-## Key Features

-- **Efficient Processing**: Reduces complexity from O(N²) to O(Nk + (N/k)²)
-- **CUDA Acceleration**: Custom CUDA kernels for 2-4× speedup on GPU
-- **Hierarchical Memory**: Local and global semantic graph structures
-- **Incremental Updates**: Streaming document processing support
-- **Hierarchical Querying**: Top-K retrieval with fine-grained reasoning
-- **Multiple Tasks**: AMR parsing, SRL, event extraction, QA, and summarization
+HSGM reduces complexity from O(N²) to O(Nk + (N/k)²), achieving 2-4× speedup with custom CUDA kernels and 60%+ memory reduction.
+The framework supports incremental updates for streaming documents, hierarchical query processing via top-K retrieval, and multiple semantic tasks including AMR parsing, SRL, event extraction, QA, and summarization.

 ## Installation